jwulff/jwulff.github.com/_posts/2014-10-07-Librwallo.md

 Step 2: Setup Raspberry Pi
 --------------------------
 Prepare the SD card for the Raspberry Pi and boot it up following the [quick start guide](http://www.raspberrypi.org/quick-start-guide).
+Configure networking and turn on SSH.

 Step 3: Kiosk Browser Auto-Launch
 ---------------------------

+SSH in and do the following.

 ### Disable Sleep
 To prevent the Raspberry Pi from going to sleep: